-Imagine if all supply chains had digitised, automated ethical checks written into them?
-What if buyers or procurement teams could have peace of mind that their suppliers meet the same Environmental, Social, and Corporate Governance (ESG) criteria they deem essential?
+Imagine if all supply chains had digitized, automated ethical checks written into them?
+What if buyers or Procurement teams could have peace of mind that their suppliers meet the same Environmental, Social, and Corporate Governance (ESG) criteria they deem essential?
 Turkish company Jayanti Herbs & Spice is just one example of a company that considers ethical sourcing the key guiding pillar of sustainability, with its afforestation in the Oregano Supply Chain project in Denizli, Turkey.

 New levels of transparency and accountability are possible by implementing a supplier network using a virtual connection - so long as that connection runs to and from every member of the chain.

 A vital component in making this workable is keeping evaluation metrics comparable, standardized, and centralized.
 Not an easy task, given the aforementioned disparity between ethical considerations country by country.
 But by adopting a technologically-led process built around data and statistics in networks, it could improve competitor credibility and relationships, with competition often a strong motivator to encourage ethical performance.

 Shared responsibility too, is a factor not to be underestimated.
 Within complex global supply chains trading partners have a role to play in ensuring ethical operations.
 Having access to data on-demand is critical to these responsibilities.
 This level of accountability, where companies can no longer avoid what the data shows, means they cannot absolve themselves of what happens at any point in their sourcing process.
 Business partners will demand visibility into whom they are dealing with, and their business practices, before building relationships and they will know that this information is available, accurate and persuasive.